ETDR Overview

 Formatting Requirements

-General guidelines for ETDR formatting and style are available on the ETDR web site.
-Check with your major professor for specific requirements of your department or college.
+Guidelines for ETDR formatting and style are available on this ETDR web site.
+First, check with your major professor for specific requirements of your department or college as that will dictate the format of your content, references, bibilography, etc.

 Templates